Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/ErrorMovers.md

 ## Axis Linking

-ErrorMovers contain AXIS_REFERENCEs and will appear in the list of potential linkable objects when connecting NC Axes to PLC axes.
-Be sure to avoid accidentally linking these ErrorMover objects, or the project will not operate correctly.
+If ErrorMovers appear in the list of potentially linkable objects when connecting NC Axes to PLC axes, ensure that these objects are not selected.

+By default, ErrorMovers are removed from the PLC Process Image to prevent them appearing in this list.

 ![MappingErrorMovers](../Images/MappingErrorMovers.png)